-We focus our experimental study [15] on digital video images of objects moving steadily in the field of view of a camera fitted with a wide-angle lens.
+We focus our experimental study [10] to digital video images of slow moving objects, moving steadily in the field of view of a camera fitted with a wide-angle lens.
 These assumptions hold good for a class of video based security and surveillance systems.
 Typically, these systems routinely perform MPEG analysis to produce a compressed video for storage and offline processing.
-In this context, the MPEG subsystem can be exploited to facilitate super-resolution imaging through a piecewise affine registration process which can easily be implemented with the MPEG-4 procedures.
-The method is able to increase the effectiveness of camera security and surveillance systems.
+In this context, however, the MPEG subsystem can be exploited to facilitate super-resolution imaging through a piecewise affine registration process which can easily implemented with the MPEG-4 procedures.
+A new method based on 2-D motion compensation presented in [10] is suitable to increase the effectiveness of security and surveillance systems.